 We teach and practice skills for effective communication with parents, trusted adults, peers, and partners, enabling students to make informed health-related decisions.

-Our curricula use updated gender-inclusive language and are relevant and inclusive of diverse racial, ethnic, religious, and sexual identities.
+Our curricula use updated gender-inclusive language and are inclusive of diverse racial, ethnic, religious, and sexual identities.

 We promote awareness of boundaries, safety issues, and legal considerations related to sex and sexuality, providing students with resources and support.